Author: Spencer Case

 C.A.J.
 Coady, whose work on testimony played a major role in reviving interest in the topic, claims the non-reductive theory of testimony is essential to avoiding skepticism.
 Few, if any, have witnessed the complete path of one letter, yet everyone knows how the postal service works.
 “Similarly,” Coady writes, “that babies are born of women in a certain way, is known to all of us and it is a fact of observation, but very many of us have not observed even one birth for ourselves” (Coady 1992, 81).

 We flatter ourselves by thinking knowledge comes by our own devices, and not though implicit reliance on the vast, un-vetted pool of collective experience we take on trust.
 Ronald Reagan said, “Trust, but verify.”
 The Gipper would probably concede Coady’s point, though, that we place our trust in far more things than we can possibly verify “off of our own bats.”
-Given our extensive dependence on trust, attempting that would lead us to skepticism about ordinary things.
-Positing testimony as a basic source of knowledge is justified because it is necessary to help us avoid this unhappy result.
+Given our extensive dependence on trust, attempting that would lead us to skepticism about many ordinary beliefs: that we know very little.
+Positing testimony as a basic source of knowledge is justified because it is necessary to help us avoid this result.

 In theory, defenders of the reductive theory could simply “bite the bullet” and embrace skepticism.
 In practice, that never happens.
 Philosophers hate to admit that they don’t know things.
 So instead, they retort that testimony can deliver the goods as a non-basic source of knowledge.
 Rational acceptance testimony doesn’t require vast amounts of fieldwork, only the recognition that human beings normally tell the truth—something that individual experience can establish.